Get Your Best Mortgage Deal... FOR FREE!

 There are some disadvantages to getting a loan rather than getting a remortgage.
 Some of these disadvantages include:

-1. High Monthly Repayments: Personal loans are taken out over a relatively short period of time, hence the monthly repayments are also over a short time.
+- High Monthly Repayments: Personal loans are taken out over a relatively short period, hence the monthly repayments are also over a short time.
 This results in the monthly repayments being relatively high.
 Loans also have a high-interest rate, and hence the repayments are also steep.
 If any of these payments are missed, then this can result in damages to your credit history and score.
 It’s worth noting that a secured loan can offer you a lower interest than a personal loan.
-We often get asked does a secured loan affect remortgaging.
+We often get asked does a secured loan affects remortgaging.
 It’s been our experience and we have many examples that a secured loan can stop or make it more difficult for you to remortgage in the future.

-2. Maximum Value: The loan value is dependent on a number of factors such as credit history, occupation, and situation.
-Despite the value, you are able to borrow varying in value, a loan results in a smaller amount of capital being available when compared with remortgaging.
+- Maximum Value: The loan value is dependent on several factors such as credit history, occupation, and situation.
+Despite the value, you can borrow varying in value, a loan results in a smaller amount of capital being available when compared with remortgaging.

 Related reading: If you choose to remortgage then read: Remortgage Same Lender: A Comprehensive Decision-Making Guide